rails/request.js/README.md

-# Request.JS
+# Rails Request.JS

-Request.JS encapsulates the logic to send by default some headers that are required by rails applications like the `X-CSRF-Token`.
+Rails Request.JS encapsulates the logic to send by default some headers that are required by rails applications like the `X-CSRF-Token`.

 # Install